Could Jeff Sessions be moved to the Department of Homeland Security?

 A spokesman for DHS said Friday that Kelly remains secretary of the department until Monday when Elaine Duke, the deputy secretary, will become acting secretary.
 The president will then nominate a new leader for the department.

 A White House spokesman referred questions about Sessions to the Department of Justice.
+A DOJ spokesman declined to comment.